ast-grep/ast-grep.github.io/website/reference/cli/run.md

 - **cst**: Print the query in tree-sitter CST format, both named and unnamed nodes are shown
 - **sexp**: Print the query in S-expression format

+#### `--selector <KIND>`

+AST kind to extract sub-part of pattern to match.

+selector defines the sub-syntax node kind that is the actual matcher of the pattern.
+See https://ast-grep.github.io/guide/rule-config/atomic-rule.html#pattern-object.

 ### `--strictness <STRICTNESS>`

 The strictness of the pattern.
 More strict algorithm will match less code.
 See [match algorithm deep dive](/advanced/match-algorithm.html) for more details.